SoftFluent/CodeFluent-Entities-Documentation/generate_your_data_layers.md

 ![](img/getting-started/generate-your-data-layers-05.png)

 If you build your model, you can have a look at the entity and entity collection classes source code.
+You will have for entity classes:
+* properties according to your modeled entity